 Since that time, scientists have continued to search for the specific etiologic agents with mixed success.
 Haffajee and Socransky16 have detailed the reasons for the difficulties in pinpointing specific periodontal pathogens.
 Some of these difficulties are related to microbial sampling and culturing and include: obtaining a sample from a periodontal pocket, the difficulty cultivating some organisms, and the large number of possible periodontal pathogens that may be found and cultivated from a periodontal pocket.
 Sampling is further complicated by the fact that periodontal pockets contain not only pathogens, but also opportunistic species.
 Other difficulties in pinpointing periodontal pathogens are related to the nature of periodontal diseases themselves.
 First, periodontal disease is not a single disease, but a collection of different diseases.
 Secondly, these diseases produce periods of disease activity and inactivity and variations in disease activity in different sites within an individual.
 A final difficulty in identifying specific periodontal pathogens is the variation in individual host response.17

-In spite of these challenges, current researchers continue to agree that periodontal diseases are infections caused, in part, by specific pathogens.
-Recently, attention has turned to Tannerella forsythensis (formerly known as Bacteroides forsythus), as well as, Porphyromonas gingivalis and Actinobacillus actinomycetemcomitans as primary pathogens for most periodontal infections with moderate evidence linking another subset of microorganisms (C. rectus, E. nodatum, F. nucleatum, P. intermedia/nigrescens, P. micros, S. intermedium, and T. denticola) as possible pathogens.15,18 Researchers are working to develop diagnostic tests for detection and treatments designed to target periodontal pathogens.
+In spite of these challenges, researchers continued to agree that periodontal diseases were infections caused, in part, by specific pathogens.
+Attention has been given to Tannerella forsythensis (formerly known as Bacteroides forsythus), as well as, Porphyromonas gingivalis and Actinobacillus actinomycetemcomitans as primary pathogens for most periodontal infections with moderate evidence linking another subset of microorganisms (C. rectus, E. nodatum, F. nucleatum, P. intermedia/nigrescens, P. micros, S. intermedium, and T. denticola) as possible pathogens.15,18 Researchers have sought to develop diagnostic tests for detection and treatments designed to target periodontal pathogens.
 Systemic antibiotics such as metronidazole, clindamycin, doxycycline, ciprofloxacin, azithromycin alone or in combination have been proposed.18 Local delivery of antimicrobials (tetracycline fibers, metronidazole and minocycline gels, chlorhexidine chips, and doxycycline polymer) have also been introduced.19 While these approaches have enhanced our ability to manage periodontal diseases, they have still failed to provide uniform success.
 Viewing plaque as a biofilm promises to aid in the effort to effectively manage periodontal disease.